lcdb/lcdb-wf/docs/decisions.rst

 ----------------------------------------

-featureCounts can accept a list of BAMs and run everything in one shot, or can be run once per sample and then manusally aggregated later.
-Previously, we provided all BAMs.
+featureCounts can accept a list of BAMs and run everything in one shot, or can be run once per sample and then those outputs can be aggregated later.
+Previously, we provided all BAMs to a single all-in-one call of featureCounts.
 However, for paired-end BAMs, featureCounts will internally name sort each BAM before counting.
 It does this serially.
 The result is possibly substantial memory usage and a lot of time.

 One approach could be to temporarily name-sort BAMs in a separate rule, conditional on paired-end reads, and the featureCounts rule would need to have conditional input filenames as well.
 This adds a little bit of complexity for the benefit of being able to more finely control resource usage.
-Another approach would be to run featureCounts independently on each BAM, allosing it to name-sort independently each one in parallel, and then manually aggregate the featureCounts output of each.
+Another approach would be to run featureCounts independently on each BAM, allowing it to name-sort independently each one (which would happen in parallel jobs managed by Snakemake), and then manually aggregate the featureCounts output of each.

-Since the conditional inclusion of a namesorted rule was straightforward (a matter of choosing the input file for featureCounts rule), it made the most sense to run featureCounts once, providing it all samples.
+Turns out the conditional inclusion of a namesorted rule was straightforward (a matter of choosing the input file for featureCounts rule), it made the most sense to run featureCounts once, providing it all samples, and having it use the temporarily name-sorted BAMs as input for paired-end experiments.

 Selection of reference genomes and annotations
 ----------------------------------------------